pingcap/tidb/docs/design/2018-11-29-ast-to-sql-text.md

 }
 ```

-In order to output sql text in different formats, I introduced nine flags.
-There are mutually exclusive group of `RestoreFlags`:
+In order to output the SQL text in different formats, I introduced nine flags.
+There are mutually exclusive groups of `RestoreFlags`:

 [RestoreStringSingleQuotes, RestoreStringDoubleQuotes]
 [RestoreStringEscapeBackslash]
 [RestoreKeyWordUppercase, RestoreKeyWordLowercase]
 [RestoreNameUppercase, RestoreNameLowercase]
 [RestoreNameDoubleQuotes, RestoreNameBackQuotes]
-The flag with the left position in each group has a higher priority.
+The flag in the left position in each group has a higher priority.

 This is `RestoreCtx` struct and `DefaultRestoreFlags` definition: